-For Father’s Day, I asked my husband to share some of his thoughts and feelings about his journey as a heart daddy.
-This is his raw and honest account of his feelings about the journey we had taken as a family so far.
-It has been very hard and emotional for him to share his feelings and I would like to say a huge thank you to him for letting me share this and for being such a wonderful and supportive Daddy to our two beautiful girls.
+For Father’s Day, I asked my husband to share a post about his journey as a heart daddy.
+This is his raw and honest account of his feelings about the journey we have taken as a family so far.
+It has been very hard and emotional for him to share this.
+I would like to say a huge thank you to him for sharing his thoughts and for being such a wonderful and supportive Daddy to our two beautiful girls.
 I couldn’t have done this journey without his constant strength and support.

 I have a child with a congenital heart defect which was diagnosed at her 20 week scan.
-When we went to have the scan, I was looking forward to seeing how our baby had grown although I knew as well that the purpose of the scan was to check for any problems and so I was quietly a bit anxious that everything would be OK.
-The sonographer told us to go for a walk and come back after an hour or so as she couldn’t get a good view on our baby’s heart which made me a little concerned and when we returned and there was someone else in the room to take a second look I wasn’t sure what to expect.
+When we went to have the scan, I was looking forward to seeing how our baby had grown.
+I knew though that the purpose of the scan was to check for any problems and so I was a bit anxious that everything would be OK.
+The sonographer told us to go for a walk and come back after an hour or so.
+She couldn’t get a good view on our baby’s heart which made me a little concerned.
+When we returned, there was someone else in the room to take a second look.
+I wasn’t sure what to expect.

 It was a turbulent day since it was only 10am and we had found out that our baby had a serious heart problem.
-The system was at its best though that day as we were given an appointment at the specialist unit in Oxford to get a proper diagnosis.
+The system was at its best though that day.
+We were given an appointment at the specialist unit in Oxford later that day to get a proper diagnosis.
 By the time we got home that night around 7pm we had gone from thinking everything was fine to having a reasonable understanding that our baby had serious problems and might not even live more than a few days.

 One of the hardest things when your child is undergoing surgery is the waiting.
-That’s the thing that’s different for everyone, how do you deal with the waiting?
+That’s the thing that’s different for everyone.
+How do you deal with the waiting?
 Do you try not to think about it, do you sleep, go for a walk, or do you just wait?
-When Jessica had her Norwood procedure at Christmas, she was in theatre for hours and hours and the waiting felt endless.
-I tried to switch off and not think about it, like I used to do with exam results as worrying wouldn’t change the outcome but in my head, I kept playing back the time before she went into surgery, scared that it could be my last memories of her and trying to hang on to them.
+When Jessica had her Norwood procedure at Christmas, she was in theatre for hours and hours.
+The waiting felt endless.
+I tried to switch off and not think about it, like I used to do with exam results as worrying wouldn’t change the outcome.
+In my head though, I kept playing back the time before she went into surgery, scared that it could be my last memories of her and trying to hang on to them.
 It was such a huge relief each time to hear that she was out of surgery and back on the intensive care unit.

 Being in intensive care is like being in a different world.
 Suddenly you’re engrossed in this world within the hospital walls and you’re almost insulated from the outside world.
 Nothing else seems to matter other than how your child is.
 It’s a rollercoaster ride – living hour by hour.
 One minute things can be good, the next they can look really bad.
-With each shift, there’s a plan, the team are monitoring all these little strands and trying to keep them moving in a positive direction.
-You just want her to get out of there, because there’s the feeling that when she’s in intensive care it could go either way but you hope she will gradually make progress and eventually get back to the ward, but you also know that it doesn’t always turn out well and when things start to go wrong, you become very scared.
+With each shift, there’s a plan.
+The team are monitoring all these little strands and trying to keep them moving in a positive direction.
+You just want her to get out of there.
+There’s the feeling that when she’s in intensive care it could go either way.
+You hope she will gradually make progress and eventually get back to the ward.
+However, you also know that it doesn’t always turn out well.
+When things start to go wrong, you become very scared.

 Having to go back to work and leave my family behind in the hospital was hard.
 Going from being so focused on being there with Jessica and Louise in the hospital and switching off from the outside world and then having to leave them and focus on work made me feel so separated from it all.
-In some respects, having to focus on work was an escape but time with Jessica felt so precious and not being able to spend that time with her was so tough.
-I missed her, I missed Louise and whilst I was kept constantly updated, it was hard not being able to be there to support them both.
-I was so happy when Jessica was finally able to come home at four weeks old and we were able to finally have our first taste of normal family life together.
+In some respects, having to focus on work was an escape.
+Time with Jessica felt so precious though and not being able to spend that time with her was so tough.
+I missed her and I missed Louise.
+While Louise kept me constantly updated, it was hard not being able to be there to support them both.
+I was so happy when Jessica was finally able to come home at four weeks old.
+We were finally able to have our first taste of normal family life together.

-Going back to the hospital for a scan when we were expecting Sophie was scary, particularly as our first scan was in the same room where Jessica had first been diagnosed.
+Going back to the hospital for a scan when we were expecting Sophie was scary.
+It didn’t help that our first scan was in the same room where we’d found out about Jessica’s heart condition.
 Being able to have more detailed heart scans was reassuring as was the knowledge that the odds were in our favour of everything being all right.
-Sophie’s birth felt very different from Jessica’s – it was nice to have a more ‘normal’ experience and having her arrive at home with Jessica able to meet her new baby sister within minutes of birth was wonderful.
+Sophie’s birth felt very different from Jessica’s.
+It was nice to have a more ‘normal’ experience.
+Having her arrive at home with Jessica able to meet her new baby sister within minutes of birth was wonderful.

-Before Jessica was born, all I wanted was to do was just get to see her, to see her face, but now watching her grow and become more of her own person, I see that spark and I don’t want to lose that, that personality, that character.
+Before Jessica was born, all I wanted was to do was just get to see her, to see her face.
+Now watching her grow and become more of her own person, I see that spark.
+I don’t want to lose that, that personality, that character.
 It’s always in your mind though, what could happen.
-I’m proud of her, I’m so proud of everything that she’s done and been through and she’s an amazing child and I’m just so lucky to be her daddy.”
+I’m proud of her, I’m so proud of everything that she’s done and been through.
+She’s an amazing child and I’m just so lucky to be her daddy.”